jserranohidalgo/spark-intro/workflow-example/README.md

 output-path="s3://<my-bucket>/data/goalsPerTeam.parquet"
 ```

-Then, generate the jar with the pipeline to be run:
+Then, generate the jar with the pipeline to be run using [sbt](https://www.scala-sbt.org/):

 ```bash
 sbt clean assembly